Rhoeby/scanner2d/README.md

 Solution:

-1. run the following
+Run the following

     cat /dev/ttyACM0 (or whatever device your scanner is on)

 Is binary data presented?